© Crown copyright 2021

 - vocational trainers (PDF, 165KB) - from the National Vocational Driving Instructors Register

-There’s separate guidance about how theory tests and driving tests are affected by coronavirus.
+There’s separate guidance about how theory tests and driving tests are affected by COVID-19.
 It explains:

 - what changes your pupils can expect when they take their test